 Moles are a common occurrence on the skin, particularly for those with fair complexions.
-They can be genetic or the result of sun exposure, and are little more than deposits of skin pigmentations that form together on the top layer of the skin.
-The majority of these skin pigmentations will be harmless but they can be aesthetically unappealing depending on where they are located.
-Cosmetic radio frequency mole removal refers to the removal of skin growths and discolourations that are purely an aesthetic concern.
-For moles that look a little more suspect and might prove to be something more, a punch biopsy mole removal, shave biopsy or traditional excisional biopsy may be required.
+They can be genetic or the result of sun exposure, and are deposits of skin pigmentation that form together on the top layer of the skin.
+The majority of these skin pigmentations are harmless, but they can be an aesthetic concern for some patients, depending on their location.

 What To Expect From Radiofrequency Mole Removal